BJS611/BogaGuard/README.md

 1. Open Chrome/Edge and go to `chrome://extensions/`
 2. Enable "Developer mode" (top right toggle)
 3. Click "Load unpacked" and select this folder
-4. The LinkGuard shield icon will appear in your toolbar
+4. The BogaGuard shield icon will appear in your toolbar

 ## 🎯 How It Works

-LinkGuard uses a unique multi-factor risk assessment:
+BogaGuard uses a unique multi-factor risk assessment:

 - **Pattern Analysis**: Detects URL shorteners, suspicious domains
 - **Heuristic Scanning**: Identifies phishing keywords and structures